 Today, things are different.
 Customers, no longer impressed by transport that’s merely spacious and durable, and realising they can find all the practicality they need in the more desirable form of a small SUV or compact executive car instead, have prompted makers of D-segment cars to attempt to turn up the style and prestige wicks.

 With some success, it must be said.
 The Ford Mondeo is all but the measure of an Audi A4 inside, the Vauxhall Insignia has the measure of most saloons from the outside, and Nissan neatly bypassed the whole D-segment thing altogether with the Qashqai.
+While new pretenders to the segment such as the Hyundai i40 and Kia Optima both offer good-looking, well-equipped alternatives.

 So, does the Toyota Avensis now have the required substance and style it needs to compete with its rivals?
 Let's find out.